HOK to Design $269M Italian Biomed Hub

 - Nov 29, 2012

-Palermo, Italy—Global design firm HOK has been designated lead architect for the Ri.MED Biomedical Research and Biotechnology Center (BRBC) near Palermo, Sicily in Italy.
-Thirteen other firms entered the international design competition for the contract.
+Global design firm HOK has been designated as the lead architect for the Ri.MED Biomedical Research and Biotechnology Center (BRBC) near Palermo, Sicily in Italy, selected among 13 other firms that entered the international design competition for the contract.

 Laboratory space will take up four wings on three floors.
 The modular design will allow uncomplicated space subdivision.
 Floor-to-ceiling glass will make maximum use of natural light while promoting communication and visibility between research and documentation areas.
 Formal and informal workspaces will abound, the highlight being the central conference center and its auditorium.
 Additional conference space will be available in a central commons building, which will also house various amenities, such as the faculty café.
 Incubator laboratories and a patient trial clinic will be also in close proximity to ease patient access.